theharshaverma/GRS_Project/README.md

 ### Run Medium Load Experiment
 - Increase concurrency: ``` wrk -t4 -c100 -d30s http://<service-url> ```
 - Record: latency metrics, TCP retransmissions and scheduler delay

+Kernel-level observability has been implemented using eBPF with BCC.
+Two kernel-side metrics are currently traced: TCP retransmissions using the tcp_retransmit_skb tracepoint, and CPU scheduling delay using scheduler tracepoints (sched_wakeup, sched_wakeup_new, and sched_switch).
+These probes were validated through baseline, medium-load, and heavy-load experiments, and the collected results show clear correlation between increased load, higher kernel activity, and increased tail latency.